Before shortened NASA SLS rocket engine test, officials predicted only a 50 percent chance of complete success

 Despite the truncated test, NASA said in its blog that the rocket’s hardware “is in excellent condition” and that “all four engines performed as expected,” reaching their “full power” by producing 1.6 million pounds of thrust during the test at NASA’s Stennis Space Center in Mississippi.

-Still, the agency — and Boeing, the prime contractor on the rocket stage — continue to investigate the problems encountered during the test and has not yet decided if the test will need to be repeated or if the core stage can be shipped to the Kennedy Space Center next month as scheduled.
+Still, the agency — and Boeing, the prime contractor on the rocket stage — continue to investigate the problems encountered during the test and have not yet decided if the test will need to be repeated or if the core stage can be shipped to the Kennedy Space Center next month as scheduled.

 After the test on Saturday, NASA Administrator Jim Bridenstine said that despite the early shutdown, the agency “got lots of data that we’re going to go through and be able to sort through and get to a point where we can make determinations as to whether or not launching in 2021 is a possibility or not.”

 The RS-25 engines are left over from the Space Shuttle program, which ended in 2011.
 NASA and Boeing officials had noted that to indicate engineers were very familiar with the engines and were confident the systems would perform as expected.
+NASA even put out a dramatic video hyping the test and the upcoming missions to the moon it would enable.

 “We have a lot of experience with some of this hardware and the engines being as mature as they are gives us high confidence that we can do one hot fire and be ready to go,” John Shannon, Boeing’s SLS program manager, had told reporters before the test.